 - Happily Married: Hutter and Ellen.

-- Kill 'em All: Orlok kills everyone on the ship.
+- Kill Em All: Orlok kills everyone on the ship.

-- Love Transcends Spacetime: At the very moment when Orlock is readying himself to feed, fatally, on Hutter, Ellen has a sudden panic attack — which somehow makes the vampire back down and leave Hutter alive.
+- Love Transcends Spacetime: At the very moment when Orlok is readying himself to feed, fatally, on Hutter, Ellen has a sudden panic attack — which somehow makes the vampire back down and leave Hutter alive.

-- Names to Run Away From Really Fast: Hutter tells his wife that he is heading to "the country of thieves and ghosts" - and he seems awfully excited about it too!
+- Names to Run Away from Really Fast: Hutter tells his wife that he is heading to "the country of thieves and ghosts" - and he seems awfully excited about it too!

-- Only the Pure of Heart: Only an innocent young woman's willing sacrifice of her blood to distract the vampire from the coming dawn can destroy him.
+- Only an innocent young woman's willing sacrifice of her blood to distract the vampire from the coming dawn can destroy him.

 - Pivotal Wake-up: The Trope Maker, and one of the creepiest moments in the movie.